Locko2901/BetterChatBot/README.md

 ### (Optional) Set Up a Development Server

-A development server is recommended for thorough testing and deploying commands.
+A development server is recommended for thorough testing and locally deploying commands.
 To set one up:

 1. Enable Developer Mode in `User Settings > App Settings > Advanced` by toggling Developer Mode on.
 2. Right-click on the server name in the sidebar and select "Copy ID" to save your server ID for the `config.json`.